.

 6.Procedures for regular review, assessment and evaluation of the effectiveness of technical and organizational measures

-Regular review, assessment and evaluation of the effectiveness of technical and organizational measures to ensure the security of processing shall be carried out as part of the implementation of:
+A regular review, assessment and evaluation of the effectiveness of the technical and organizational measures to ensure the security of processing is carried out as part of the implementation of:

-- information on emerging vulnerabilities and other risk factors, revision of risk analysis and assessment if necessary
+- Information on newly emerging vulnerabilities and other risk factors, revision of the risk analysis and assessment if necessary

-- audits of the data protection officer and the, information security officer, process controls by quality management.
+- Audits by the data protection officer and the information security officer, process controls by quality management.

 OVH GmbH